icons8/free/README.md

 </details>

 ### <a name="Instance"></a>Instance
-Instances are copies of the main component.
+An instance is a copy of the main component.
 With instances, you can reuse the same design element in multiple places in your project while retaining a connection to the main component.

 Has all properties of [`Styled`](#Styled), plus: